linux-cultist/venv-selector.nvim/README.md

         activate_venv_in_terminal = true,          -- activate the selected python interpreter in terminal windows opened from neovim set_environment_variables = true,          -- sets VIRTUAL_ENV or CONDA_PREFIX environment variables
-        notify_user_on_venv_activation = false,    -- notifies user on activation of the virtual env override_notify = true                     -- uses nvim-notify plugin if its installed search_timeout = 5,                        -- if a search takes longer than this many seconds, stop it and alert the user debug = false,                             -- enables you to run the VenvSelectLog command to view debug logs fd_binary_name = M.find_fd_command_name(), -- plugin looks for `fd` or `fdfind` but you can set something else here require_lsp_activation = true,             -- require activation of an lsp before setting env variables
+        notify_user_on_venv_activation = false,    -- notifies user on activation of the virtual env override_notify = true,                    -- uses nvim-notify plugin if its installed search_timeout = 5,                        -- if a search takes longer than this many seconds, stop it and alert the user debug = false,                             -- enables you to run the VenvSelectLog command to view debug logs fd_binary_name = M.find_fd_command_name(), -- plugin looks for `fd` or `fdfind` but you can set something else here require_lsp_activation = true,             -- require activation of an lsp before setting env variables shell = { shell = vim.o.shell, shellcmdflag = vim.o.shellcmdflag} -- allows you to override what shell and shell flags to use for the searches

         -- picker options
         on_telescope_result_callback = nil,        -- callback function for modifying telescope results